 Problem Description Recommended Action The system will not power on.
 Ensure that the power cords of the IRU are seated properly in the power receptacles.
 Ensure that the PDU circuit breakers are on and properly connected to the wall source.
 If the power cord is plugged in and the circuit breaker is on, contact your SSE.
 An individual IRU will not power on.
 Ensure the power cables of the IRU are plugged in.
 View the CMC output from your system administration controller console.
 If the CMC is not running, contact your SSE.
 The system will not boot the operating system.
 Contact your SSE.
 The Service Required LED illuminates on an IRU.
-View the CMC display of the failing IRU; contact your SSE for help as needed.
-The Failure LED illuminates on an IRU.
-View the CMC display of the failing IRU; contact your SSE for help as needed.
+View the CMC display of the failing IRU; contact your administrator or SSE for help as needed.
 The PWR LED of a populated PCI slot in a support server is not illuminated.
 Reseat the PCI card.
 The Fault LED of a populated PCI slot in a support server is illuminated (on).
 Reseat the PCI card.
 If the fault LED remains on, replace the PCI card.
 The amber LED of a disk drive is on.
 Replace the disk drive.